Causal Inference

 Description

 Correlation is not causation.
 Counterfactual causal inference is undoubtedly one of the most important inventions in statistics and social science research methods.
 Based on the potential outcomes framework, this course presents the state-of-art of causal inference methods.
-In-depth topics include the concept of potential outcomes, experiments, randomization test, matching, propensity score methods, sensitivity analysis, instrumental variables, regression discontinuity, difference-in-difference (and its combination with matching), synthetic control, and causal mediation analysis.
-Learning materials (recordings, slides, and lab code) for optional, asynchronous topics including marginal structural models (for estimating the causal effect of repeated treatment), nonbinary treatment, and interference (dependence across units) may also be acquired for self-study.
-The seminar will offer a good balance of major methods and diverse applications.
-Examples and code will be provided.
+In-depth topics include the concept of potential outcomes, experiments (covariate-balancing test and randomization test), matching, propensity score methods, sensitivity analysis, instrumental variables, regression discontinuity, difference-in-difference, synthetic control, and causal mediation analysis.
+Materials (recordings, slides, and lab code) for the optional topic on special treatment including repeated treatment (marginal structural models), nonbinary treatment (dose-response functions), and interference (contagion and spillover) may also be acquired for self-study.
+The seminar will provide a delicate balance of major methods and diverse applications as well as readily usable computer code.
 Knowledge of Stata (preferred) or R and logistic regression is required.

 Agenda (Request syllabus)

-Day 1: Experiments, Randomization Test, Matching, and Propensity Score Methods
+Day 1: Potential Outcomes, Experiments, Matching, and Propensity Score Methods

 Day 2: Sensitivity Analysis, Instrumental Variables, and Regression Discontinuity